 Ireland Road Trip Map

 *Quick note about the accommodations: In any case we were invited, paid or induced to write anything about the places where we stayed on our own dime.
-Altogether, we spend an average of 22€ ppn on hotels and we can recommend them all except for the last one, where the customer service wasn’t probably experiencing one of their best days.
+Altogether, we spend an average of 22€ per person and night on hotels (on a double room basis) and we can recommend them all except for the last one, where the customer rep wasn’t probably having a great day.